This example shows the design of a LTE MIB recovery system optimized for HDL code generation and hardware implementation.

 Channel Estimation and Equalization

-Estimate the channel at each CRS resource element by dividing the received value by the transmitted symbol (generated by cellRefGen).
+Estimate the channel at each CRS resource element by comparing the received value to the expected symbol value (generated by cellRefGen).

 Average these channel estimates across time (for the duration of the subframe) to generate a single complex-valued channel estimate for each subcarrier that contains CRS symbols.